mabur/linguist/readme.md

 * Rust
 * TypeScript

-The example program is a minimal raytracer that generates an image in the simple file format ppm.
+The example program is a minimal raytracer that generates an image in the simple file format ppm:

 ![](https://github.com/mabur/linguist/blob/main/image.png)